 If you upload a video that contains copyright-protected material, you could end up with a Content ID claim.
-These claims are issued by companies that own music, movies, TV shows, video games, or other copyright-protected material.
+Companies that own music, movies, TV shows, video games, or other copyright-protected material issue these claims.

 Where do I see my Content ID claims?

 Am I in trouble?

 It’s up to the copyright owners to decide whether or not others can reuse their original material.
-In many cases, copyright owners allow their content to be used in YouTube videos in exchange for having ads run on those videos.
+Copyright owners often allow their content to be used in YouTube videos in exchange for having ads run on those videos.
 These ads may play before the video or during it (if the video is longer than 10 minutes).

-Blocking a video: Sometimes, copyright owners may block your video, which means people won’t be able to watch it.
-They can decide to block your video worldwide or just in certain countries.
+Blocking a video: Sometimes, copyright owners may block your video, which means people can't watch it.
+They can decide to block your video worldwide or just in certain countries/regions.

-Blocking certain platforms: Sometimes, copyright owners may restrict the devices, apps, or websites where their content can appear.
+Blocking certain platforms: Sometimes, copyright owners may restrict the apps or websites where their content can appear.
 These restrictions won’t change the availability of your video on YouTube.com.